iwick-development/StaticPy/USAGE.md

 # How to get started
 ## Requirements
 ```
-Python 3.8 or higher
+Python 3.8 or higher and execute the .py file
+Or just use the provided built exe file
 ```

-To get started you just have to execute the program and you will see two folders get created
+To build your program follow these simple steps

-- built
+- Step 1
+ - Open cmd, powershell, terminal, or whatever command line tool you use
-- src
+- Step 2

-`src` is the location where you place your code the file format is .spy

-After you finish your .spy files inside of src just run the StaticPy program again and it will attempt to build your code and tell you of any errors.

-After this is complete you will see your .py files inside of built that you can execute normally
+ - Run the following command `StaticPy.exe/.py 'filenamehere.spy'`